jimfilippou/jimfilippou/README.md

-I'm Dimitrios (Dimi for short), a Software/DevOps engineer based in Greece, currently working at [Asian Logic](https://asianlogic.com/)
+I'm Dimitrios (Dimi for short), a Software/DevOps engineer based in Greece